barryosull/articles/README.md

 I'm part of an open source group that is building an event sourcing framework for PHP.

 I mentor startups in software development, primarily architecture and design.

+Looking at the above, I am very busy and I didn't realise it.
+Hey, if you enjoy it, it's not work.

 # Articles
 This repo contains all my writing, so feel free to look around.
 If you have any questions or suggestions, feel free to drop me a message, I'm always happy to help.